Teragron/Speech2Plate/README.md

 conda activate STP
 ```
 --------------------------------------------------------------
-1. (Optional first Step) If you want to run the script on a the temporary solution was to install the Stable Diffison.
+1. (Optional first Step) If you want to run the script on a Low VRAM Computer, the temporary solution for me was to install the Stable Diffison.
 You can follow the Optimized SD installation steps from this github:
 https://github.com/basujindal/stable-diffusion

 -------------------------------------------------------------